eJamesLin/FastAppDevCycle/slides.md

 ]

 .right-column[
-* Use `NSLocalizedString` with language sub-bundle which specified ]
+* Use `NSLocalizedString` with specified language sub-bundle ]

 ---